bperez40/Automatic-Power-Box-Tester/README.md

 To compile and upload, select your target board type, the programmer and the communication port.
 In the command palette, type "Arduino: Upload" and press enter.

 # Using Arduino CLI (Instead of Arduino IDE w/ VSCode extension)
-In some ways, it's nice to use the CLI instead.
-This is a better avenue for cross-platform development generally speaking (not that it isn't already more or less cross-platform).
-Anyways, if you want to use the Arduino CLI to make your own custom configuration, start by downloading the Arduino CLI from Arduino.
+If you want to use the Arduino CLI to make your own custom configuration, start by downloading the Arduino CLI from Arduino.

 In my setup, I put the Arduino CLI in it's own gitignored folder within the root folder for this repo.
 So, C:/Arduino-Power-Box-Tester/.arduino-cli